adobe/project-helix.io/README.md

 HLX_FASTLY_AUTH=...
 ```

-If the `secrets/helix.env` is missing, you need to decrypt the first.
-We're using [blackbox](https://github.com/StackExchange/blackbox) to encrypt the secrets.
-Follow
+If the `secrets/helix.env` shell script is missing, you need to decrypt it first.
+We're using [BlackBox](https://github.com/StackExchange/blackbox) to encrypt sensitive information in the git repository, e.g. the `secrets/helix.env` file containing API tokens, keys etc. If you are new to [BlackBox](https://github.com/StackExchange/blackbox) follow the [Installation instructions](https://github.com/StackExchange/blackbox#installation-instructions) and refer to the [BlackBox Commands](https://github.com/StackExchange/blackbox#commands).
-the installation instructions if needed.

-Once you added yourself as an admin and committed the changes, one of the other admin will need to re-encrypted the files.
-Check the list of admins in [.blackbox/blackbox-admins.txt](.blackbox/blackbox-admins.txt) and contact them.
-Then you will be able to run:
+Once you've added yourself as an admin via `blackbox_addadmin <email address>` (and committed the changes), one of the existing admins will need to re-encrypt the files.
+Check the list of admins (`blackbox_list_admins`) and contact one of them.
+Once the admin re-encrypted the files you will be able to run:

 ```bash
 blackbox_decrypt_all_files